 - Hair Texture

 Those with curly locks are more susceptible to an oily scalp and dry hair.
-Thus, they can comfortably go beyond a week without a hair wash (1).
+Buildup on the scalp can weaken hair roots and even lead to inflammation.
+You may want to wash your hair at least twice a week to avoid dandruff and hair loss (1).
 In contrast, oil build-up in people with straight hair can start showing up within two days of washing.

 - Hair Styling Products